alexastef/loo/MockDataHowTo.md

 IMPORTANT: For the two steps below, make sure to replace XXXXXXX and YYYYYYY with your own latitude and longitude values.
 These are printed to the console when your visit the home page.

+### Home
 Next, grab the JSON from the URL `http://localhost:8080/api/nearby/home?lat=XXXXXXXX&lon=YYYYYYYY` and save the data to `public/mockdata/mockdb.json`

+### Search
 Then, grab the JSON from the URL `http://localhost:8080/api/nearby/search?lat=XXXXXXXXX&lon=YYYYYYYYYYY` and save the data to `public/mockdata/mockGoogle.json`

+### Photo
+Grab the output from the url `http://localhost:8080/api/photo/ZZZZZZZZ` where ZZZZZZZ is the photo reference of a Place.
+You can look at the output in the above json's to find a photo reference to use for this step.
+It should be under Place -> Photos[0] -> photo_reference.
+Save the data to `public/mockdata/mockPhoto.json`.
+Make sure to wrap the output in double quotes since it is a string value.

+### Details
+Grab the output from the url `public/mockdata/mockDetails.json` and save the data to `public/mockdata/mockDetails.json`.

 ## Enabling Debug Mode